kimsol1134/kimsol1134/README.md

 </div>

 ### 🎯 2025 Goals
-- [ ] Complete Year-Dream School Data Science Program
+- [ ] 🚀 Take the first successful step as a solo developer and founder.
-- [ ] Contribute to open-source medical AI projects
+- [ ] 🩺 Launch 'Medicube', a project generating medical problems with images via a multimodal LLM.
-- [ ] Build production-ready healthcare ML models
+- [ ] 🤗 Build and gather user feedback for 'Dodakim', an AI-based mental health platform for fathers.

 ---